keithbuhler/keithbuhler.github.io/research.md

 <img src="/img/possibleintellect.png" alt="dante-intellect" align="right" hspace="20" height="300" width="300">

-I’m also currently writing my [dissertation](/fun/phd) on the virtue ethics of Alasdair MacIntyre, Philippa Foot, John McDowell and others.
+I’m currently writing my [dissertation](/fun/phd) on the virtue ethics of Alasdair MacIntyre, Philippa Foot, John McDowell and others.

 My research explores the relation between virtue, practical rationality, and happiness.
 What exactly is a virtue and what is a vice?
 Is rationality a virtue?
 Is happiness just as “natural” as health – and what do we mean by ‘natural’ anyway?
 Answering these questions demands an analysis of what Foot calls "natural goodness" or natural function, and a serious dialogue with metaphysical naturalism.
 I suspect that a defense of "natural teleology" -- properly defined -- is a key to ethical theorizing and ethical living.